Logo of CastelGAUSS Project

 The area of Toppo di Castelgrande, in the Italian region of Basilicata, is particularly suitable for space objects observation.
 This zone was already selected to host the astronomical observatory managed by INAF-Capodimonte, with a 1.54 meter alt-azimuth telescope, named TT1.

-Near the TT1 observatory, a new building was added in 2014 in concert with local authorities, dedicated to the detection of space debris and asteroids.
+Near the TT1 observatory, a building was added in 2014 in concert with local authorities, dedicated to the detection of space debris and asteroids.

-Castelgrande Observatory Dome with its telescope
+Castelgrande Observatory 2M Dome with its ORI22 telescope

-The aim of the new CastelGAUSS Observatory is to study the characteristics of space debris and NEOs (including asteroids), the optical observation of rotation periods of tracked objects, detection of the size and shape of the detected body, photo-metric measurements, surface composition and relative studies.
+The aim of the CastelGAUSS Observatory is to study the characteristics of space debris and NEOs (including asteroids), the optical observation of rotation periods of tracked objects, detection of the size and shape of the detected body, photo-metric measurements, surface composition and relative studies.

 The first dome currently houses a 22-cm aperture ORI-22 telescope (with 4.1×4.1° FOV, 510mm focal length and 4.82 arcsec/px scale), installed on a Skywatcher EQ-6 Pro mount and equipped with a 3k×3k FLI CCD camera.